OSHA Informal Conference: How Contractors Get 30-60% Penalty Reductions

 The informal conference is the most commonly used and often the most effective option for reducing your financial exposure.
 It is a meeting — typically in person or by phone — with the OSHA Area Director or their designee to discuss the citation.

 Despite the name, the informal conference is a negotiation.
 The Area Director has discretion to modify violations, reduce penalties, adjust abatement dates, and reclassify citation types.
 The outcome depends almost entirely on what you bring to the table.
+For a complete guide to this process, see our OSHA informal conference tips and strategies.

 You request the conference by contacting the OSHA Area Office listed on the citation.
 The meeting is typically scheduled within a few days.
 There is no formal legal procedure — no court reporter, no rules of evidence, no judge.
 It is a direct conversation between you (and your representative, if you choose to bring one) and the Area Director.